kubeflow/manifests/docs/release/handbook.md

 **Actions for Release Team:**

-- Official Blog post begins drafting and collating information from the Working Groups
+- Start creating the draft for the official blog post and collating information from the Working Groups
     - (Optional but encouraged) Working Groups start drafting WG-specific blog posts, deep diving into their respective areas
 - Preparation for social media posts can start at the beginning of this phase